Texas Drug Trafficking / Distribution Laws

 Overview of Texas Drug Trafficking/Distribution Laws

 Drug trafficking (distributing or delivering illicit drugs) is a violation of the Texas Controlled Substances Act.
-A person may be found guilty of drug trafficking if he or she is proven to have knowingly delivered marijuana or any other illicit or controlled substance in any of the four groups of drugs defined and listed in the Texas Controlled Substances Act.
+A person may be found guilty of drug trafficking If he or she is proven to have knowingly delivered marijuana or any other illicit or controlled substance in any of the four groups of drugs defined and listed in the Texas Controlled Substances Act.
 (Marijuana is classified separately under this law.)

 Example: If Bob was transporting a truck full of what he thought was sugar (and it could be proven that he truly believed it was sugar), but it turned out to be cocaine, he would not be found to have knowledge, and therefore, may not be convicted of drug trafficking.
 However, if Bob decided he would haul some cocaine to his friend in Houston, he would have knowledge and therefore, Bob could face being charged with drug trafficking.

-Penalties and Sentences
+Penalties and Plea Deals

-Drug trafficking or distribution in Texas is a felony upon which a wide gamut of penalties may be imposed.
+Texas drug trafficking or distribution laws charge the crime as a felony upon which a wide gamut of penalties may be imposed.
 It may be anywhere from a state jail felony, which carries the lightest sentence, to a first degree felony, which carries the harshest.
 The factors influencing which sentence will be imposed are:

 Texas has some very heavy penalties for drug trafficking.
 Prosecutors may often offer plea deals to defendants where they may offer a charge with a lesser penalty in exchange for information that would help them gather evidence for a higher priority investigation.

 The sentences involved may range anywhere from 180 days to two years in state jail and/or a fine of no more than $10,000 for a state jail felony, to life in the Texas Department of Criminal Justice or a term of 15 to 99 years in prison and/or a fine of not more than $250,000 for the heaviest first degree felony.
 The harshness of the sentence imposed depends on how much of the drug is being trafficked.

-Texas Drug Trafficking/Distribution Statute
+Texas Drug Trafficking/Distribution Laws: Related Resources